deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Right.
 Last seal check, blow it on my go."

-The humans scrambled to check each other's suits, and all loudly declared them satisfactory, then the one carrying him turned away and hunkered down and…
+The humans scrambled to check each other's suits, and all loudly declared them satisfactory, then the one carrying him turned away and hunkered down and...

 Losing his hand turned out to be only the *second*  most violent thing that happened to Regaari that day.
 The first was any station-dweller's nightmare—the total catastrophic failure of an outside wall, and the resulting depressurisation that flung them and everything else in the room out into space.
 Crushing G-forces caused him to black out for a second.